 Let’s quickly recap the 3 ways to clarity in your calling:

 Remember, clarity is a journey.
 Peace comes when you let go of the need to have every step figured out and trust in God’s perfect process.
-If you found this post helpful, I invite you to join our community at amywadlington.com/Community.
-Also, check out ways to renew your mind with my free download to help you stop overthinking, worrying, and negative thinking.
+If you found this post helpful, I invite you to join our community for Christian women at Also, check out ways to renew your mind with my free download to help you stop overthinking, worrying, and negative thinking.

 Ready to take the next step and work with me?
-Learn more about my coaching packages and book a free call with me here.
+Learn more about my coaching packages and book a free call with me today!

 Thanks for joining me on this journey.
 I can’t wait to see where God leads you next!